Child Custody And Visitation

 When petitioning for custody, judges only know what you come in and give them.
 With the help of an experienced attorney like Dain N. DeVeny Attorney at Law, parents in Ohio can help the court to make the right decision regarding their children by making sure the necessary evidence is properly presented.

 Whether you’re an unmarried parent looking to enforce your parental rights, a married parent managing divorce proceedings and a custody dispute, or a military service member trying to handle several family law issues, you should consider obtaining a lawyer as soon as possible.
-By involving an attorney, you can ensure protection of your rights and an outcome that more aligns with everyone’s best interests.
+By working with an attorney, you can ensure the protection of your rights.

-I’m attorney Dain DeVeny, and when you obtain my services, you tap into more than 30 years of experience handling family law issues, including child custody determinations.
+I’m attorney Dain DeVeny, and I provide more than 40 years of experience with family law issues, including child custody determinations.
 With my help, you can present the judge with a plan regarding everything, including:

 - Custody arrangement